chunyip135/chunyip135/README.md

 -->
 # Intro
 Hi guys, I'm Samuel Wong and I'm from Malaysia!
 I'm a Actuarial Science fresh graduate that is highly interested, or I could say passionate about mainly data science, quantitative finance and also programming.
-Currently I'm learning on MLOps especally on Model deployment and machine learning pipeline.
-My ultimate goal is to combine both quantitative finance with tools from data science such as ML to generate interesting insights from it.
+Currently I'm learning data engineering or data pipelines such as how data are being preprocessed before feeding into the data warehouse for analytics purposes.

 ## Skills
 * My toolbox: Python, R, SQL, Excel VBA, UNIX, Vim, Git, Bash